Kunio Maekawa: Use of uchikomi (cast-in-place) tiling

-Many of Maekawa's projects from the 1960s onward feature extensive use of glazed tiles on facades and flooring, as seen in examples such as the Saitama Hall, the Saitama Prefectural Museum of History and Folklore, and in the annex of the National Diet Library, where the distinctive blue tile cladding provides a visual contrast against the bold concrete exterior exterior of the main building and illustrates the architect's aesthetic developments over the course of his post-war career.
+Many of Maekawa's projects from the 1960s onward feature extensive use of glazed tiles on facades and flooring, as seen in examples such as the Saitama Hall, the Saitama Prefectural Museum of History and Folklore, and in the annex of the National Diet Library, where the distinctive blue tile cladding provides a visual contrast against the bold concrete exterior of the main building and illustrates the architect's aesthetic developments over the course of his post-war career.
 During the later years of his career, Maekawa began to shift away from relying primarily on exposed concrete as the post-war decades had begun to reveal the vulnerabilities of the material to weathering and discoloration.
 He pioneered the use of uchikomi ("cast-in-place") tiles, which were set within wooden frames through which concrete was poured in, became a signature feature of late-career projects.
 The tiles provide structural support and textural dimension, while creating exteriors that are more resistant to deterioration.
 During his later years, Maekawa cited an increasing affinity towards William Morris' thinkings on material integrity and the value of aesthetically compelling functional goods, and his experimentation with different tiled facades and floors illustrates his keen engagement with the aesthetic dimensions of contemporary industrial production.